-2021 2020 \$'000 \$'000 TON E 4: LIQUIDITY (cont) 4.5 SECURITISATION (a) QPCU Heroes Trust No 1 has been established to support the ongoing liquidity management framework at QBANK.
+QPCU Limit QPCU Limited and Subsidiaries - ABN 79 087 651 036 2021 \$'000 \$'000 NOTE 4: LIQUIDITY (CONT) 4.5 SECURITISATION (a) QPCU Heroes Trust No 1 has been established to support the ongoing liquidity management framework at QBANK.
 QBANK has purchased the Residential Mortgage Backed Securities (RMBS) issued by QPCU Heroes Trust No 1.
 The senior RMBS held by QBANK is eligible to be utilised as collateral in repurchase agreements with the Reserve Bank of Australia (RBA).
 These arrangements enable QBANK to raise funds from the RBA utilising its loans and advances as the underlying security.
 QBANK has retained substantially all the risks and rewards of ownership of the relevant loans and advances as it has retained credit risk and interest rate risk.
 Due to the retention of substantially all the risks and rewards of ownership QBANK continues to recognise the transferred assets within loans and advances and the transfer is accounted for as a secured financing transaction.
 QBANK collects the cash receipts relating to the loans and advances and passes these receipts on to the QPCU Heroes Trust No 1.
 QBANK cannot use the transferred assets as they have been transferred to the QPCU Heroes Trust No 1 and pledged as security for securities issued by QPCU Heroes Trust No 1.
-The following table sets out the carrying amounts of transferred financial assets and the associated liabilities at the reporting date: Carrying amount of transferred assets 204,398 70,641 Carrying amount of associated liabilities 218,600 74,388 For those liabilities that have recourse only to the transferred assets: Fair value of transferred assets 204,398 70,641 Fair value of associated liabilities 218,600 74,388 Net position (14,202) (3,747) b) Securitised Loans - QPCU Heroes Trust No 1 QBANK has assigned the rights and benefits of a parcel of mortgage secured loans to a securitisation entity, QPCU Heroes Trust No 1.
-The total assigned mortgage secured loans to the securitisation entity amounted to \$204,397,817 as at 30 June 2021 (2020: \$70,640,984).
+The following table sets out the carrying amounts of transferred financial assets and the associated liabilities at the reporting date: Carrying amount of transferred assets 203,324 204,398 Carrying amount of associated liabilities 213,764 218,600 For those liabilities that have recourse only to the transferred assets: Fair value of transferred assets 203,324 204,398 Fair value of associated liabilities 213,764 218,600

+(b) Securitised Loans - QPCU Heroes Trust No 1

+QBANK has assigned the rights and benefits of a parcel of mortgage secured loans to a securitisation entity, QPCU Heroes Trust No 1.
+The total assigned mortgage secured loans to the securitisation entity amounted to \$203,324,003 as at 30 June 2022 (2021: \$204,397,817).

 QBANK acts in a manager and servicer capacity for the securitisation entity in respect to the day to day operation of the individual mortgaged loans and receives a servicer fee based on a percentage of the average balances outstanding.
 QBANK also receives an excess distribution as the distribution unit holder of the trust, which is the surplus income from the securitisation entity after deducting funding and operating costs.
 The excess spread will vary according to the monthly performance of the securitisation entity.

-The assignment of loans does not satisfy the de-recognition criteria prescribed in AASB 9, and accordingly the loans are recognised in the statement of financial position.
+The assignment of loans does not satisfy the de-recognition criteria prescribed in AASB 9, and accordingly the loans are recognised in the Statement of Financial Position.
 QBANK continues to recognise the transferred assets as loans and advances and the transfer is accounted for as a secured financing transaction.